 Histamine is a hormone involved in digestion, immune & nervous system function.
-While anti-histamine drugs are often prescribed for asthma, they are also given to those with food allergies.
+Anti-histamine drugs for asthma, they are also prescribed to those with food allergies.
 Improving digestive health and in particular, the gut microbiome and intestinal integrity can help you fix histamine intolerance.

 What is histamine intolerance?